divagant-martian/librarian/README.md

 ## How?

-- Librarian keeps an index with all your documents' metadata at `~/.library/index.json`.

 - When you store a document using `lbr add`, the file is copied to the `~/.library` folder and the metadata is added to the index file.
 Each document is indexed using the hash of the file.
 Additionally you can provide